Activity Workshop

 England - Skydive Unlimited, run by Andy Parkin.

+(Note: Appears to be no longer active.)
 Very thorough training, with just two students per instructor when we did the preparation for AFF level 1.
-He does do jumps in the UK, but also organises trips to Florida and Spain, for slightly more reliable weather!
+He did do jumps in the UK, but also organised trips to Florida and Spain, for slightly more reliable weather!
 Andy is ex-military, so his knowledge and instruction are spot-on, and by the end of it you certainly know what you're doing!
-Note: He isn't based at Netheravon any more, so don't do like I did and waste a day's leave!
-Get directions from him (they aren't on his website at the time of writing).

 Texas - Austin Skydiving Centre, run by Cindy Gibson.

 Has a very large and obstacle-free landing zone in Lexington, about an hour's drive East of Austin, and is very friendly and welcoming.
 A lot better atmosphere than a certain other, perhaps more well-known centre in the area!
 The instruction is great, and all the instructors are very knowledgable.
-And the zone is still expanding, by the sounds of it, with more facilities and bigger planes.
-Great burgers, too, thanks to Tim, the master chef!
+And the zone is still expanding, by the sounds of it, with more facilities and bigger planes, and even alpacas and llamas believe it or not!

 Switzerland - Indoor skydiving centre